-She then went home and said to her husband, “Oh no, I think I started a company!”
+Just like that, she’d turned an idea into an impact venture.
+She went home and said to her husband, “Oh no, I think I started a company!”

-For a business like IDEO U (essentially, a company within a company), Gibbs Howard and her team needed an intrapreneurship approach: “There’s a way to tackle a venture that’s not all business models and financial models first.
+For a business like IDEO U (a company within a company), Gibbs Howard and her team needed an intrapreneurship approach: “There’s a way to tackle a venture that’s not all business models and financial models first.
 Yes, those are both valid, but asking questions is what drives us.
-For a venture like this one, the largest focus is not only the money—it’s about impact.”
+For a venture like this one, the largest focus is not the money—it’s about impact.”

 In its first year, IDEO U launched a few online courses, covering the essentials of design thinking: empathy for the end user, the prototyping process, storytelling for persuasion, and leading for creativity.

 As enrollment grew throughout 2016, the team needed to start thinking about where to go next.

 “We quickly realized that we were in a different business than consulting,” Gibbs Howard says.
 “All of a sudden, we had new issues that we needed to tackle, new challenges, and new people’s needs to satisfy.
 We really needed to go back to our roots, go back to our DNA, and learn again.”